SCendlak/SCendlak/README.md

 - 👋 Hi, I’m @SCendlak
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning React.js, Angular, Node.js, Typescript,
+- 🌱 I’m currently working with React.js, Next.js, Angular, Node.js, Typescript,
 - 📫 How to reach me?
-Who knows  ¯\_(ツ)_/¯
+[Add me on LinkedIn](https://www.linkedin.com/in/scendlak/) or [Email me](mailto:stancendlak@gmail.com)

 <!---
 SCendlak/SCendlak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.